peter25316/peter25316.github.io/_posts/2020-10-08-floating-point-operations.md

 gh-badge: [follow]
 ---

-## Is it possible that floating point operation lose all correct digits?
+## Is it possible for these errors to accumulate enough to significantly reduce the accuracy of solutions of systems of linear equations Ax = b.
+Worst case: Is it possible to lose all correct digits?

 **Goal:**
 - Check that the backward error of your answer is near machine epsilon, by multiplying _A_ times the output solution _x_ and comparing with your chosen _b_.